Nonprofit Events: 4 Tips for Hosting a Successful Gala

 2. Major donor shout-outs

 The main goal of your event is to raise money, but it’s not the only goal.
 You’re also building relationships with supporters.
-These thank-yous drive those relationships across the finish line!
+These thank-yous drive those relationships across the finish line, especially with major donors!

 We’ve been hosting virtual and hybrid events for two years now.
 It’s no longer okay to have a thrown-together experience that was rushedly pivoted from an in-person event—guests are expecting more!

-With these tips, you can host a successful gala event in the virtual and hybrid sphere.
+With these tips, you can host a successful gala event in the virtual and hybrid spheres.
 Good luck!

 About the author: